 I’ve already said yes, so of course I’m going to be more likely to give them my email ID in exchange for a 100% off coupon code.
 It’s an easy lead magnet.

-Even the people at LeadPages, who specialized in optimizing conversions, were able to bank a 60% conversion increase when they employed a two-step popup over the traditional single-step one.
+Even the people at LeadPages, who specialize in optimizing conversions, were able to boost conversions by 60% when they employed a two-step popup over the traditional single-step one.

 This isn’t so much a tip exclusive to exit popups as it is for copywriting in general.

-But if you want your exit popup to work for you, this is no time to be using generic language and generalized promises.
+But if you want your exit popup to work for you, this is no time for generic language and vague promises.

-While offering an ebook download to help your readers get more traffic might work, an ebook offering advice to help them get 15,000 new visitors within a 50-day time frame will be much more effective.
+Offering an eBook download to help your readers get more traffic might work.
+But an eBook offering advice to help them get 15,000 new visitors in a 50-day time frame will be much more effective.